 WELCOME!
 I have been down this journey myself and I am extremely grateful for every day that I do not take a drink.
 Getting sober is a wonderfully rewarding, yet quite difficult process.
 The first steps are always the hardest, but all you have to do is just put one foot in front of the other.
 If you choose this journey you will gain strength, and knowledge, and freedom that you have never experienced.

-COMMIT TO 90 DAYS.
-Researchers at Yale University have documented what they call the sleeper effect–a gradual re-engaging of proper decision making and analytical functions in the brain’s prefrontal cortex–after a drug addict or alcoholic has abstained for at least 90-days.
+Researchers at Yale University have documented what they call the sleeper effect–a gradual re-engaging of proper decision making and analytical functions in the brain’s prefrontal cortex–after a person has abstained for at least 90-days.
 From the July 05, 2007 issue of Time Magazine’s cover story, “How We Get Addicted” by Michael D. Lemonick, “Research shows that the prefrontal cortex of the brain is very important in sustaining substance abuse sobriety because it helps you control your impulses and refrain from alcoholism and drug abuse.
 It takes at least 90-days for it to re-engage.”

 In early recovery there will be some period of feeling crappy which is to be expected as our bodies and brain functions are slowly returning to normal.
 Stress especially aggravates PAWS symptoms because the natural chemicals like adrenaline, that help us to cope in stressful situations, aren’t back to full strength yet.
 (Source: Help Guide) This period of time especially, requires patience and determination!

 I hope you have found some good information to get you started on your sober journey.
 I hope you give it a chance enough to see the amazing gifts that sobriety can bring – don’t give up before the miracle happens!

 If you missed Part 1 check out: Quitting Drinking: Where to Start – Part 1.

 You can also read about my journey to sobriety on the About Me page.